vishvAsa/AgamaH_shaivaH/trikam/pratyabhijJNA-hRdayam/srotaH/jayadeva-siMhaH.md

 about the world-process. vimarśANA-intuitive awareness; esoteric meaning

 Jathra-absorption.
-VIŞA-a technical word of Saiva Yoga, meaing "entering
+VIŞA-a technical word of Śaiva Yoga, meaing "entering

 into the remaining half and wholly into the top of adus kundalinti right upto the position where Ardha-kundalini